neam/docker-stack/docs/10-docker-stack-cli.md

 Installation
 ------------

-To install docker-stack cli in your home directory and make it available in PATH when using bash:
+Install docker-stack cli in your home directory and make it available in PATH when using bash:

     git clone https://github.com/neam/docker-stack ~/.docker-stack
     echo 'export PATH=$PATH:~/.docker-stack/cli' >> ~/.bash_profile
     source ~/.bash_profile

+If you already have docker-stack installed, you can update it by running:

+    cd ~/.docker-stack
+    git pull

 Requirements